Implicit Neural Representation-Based Continuous Single Image Super-Resolution: An Empirical Benchmark: Results and Analysis

 \subsection{Marginal Improvements}

 Figure~\ref{fig:marginal} presents a detailed comparison of the best results achieved by each model across all different evaluation metrics for the DIV2K validation set, using the EDSR encoder.
 For this comparison, we selected the best-performing instance of each model from among its differently trained versions to ensure a fair representation of its true performance.
 The results indicate that while the recent methods have steadily progressed and introduced valuable architectural improvements, the overall performance gains across different scales are marginal.
-This indicates that the INR-based ASSR architectures have matured considerably on existing benchmarks, suggesting that future advancements will require more innovative and disruptive architectural advancements, as well as more diverse and challenging datasets.
+This indicates that the INR-based ASSR architectures have matured considerably on existing benchmarks, suggesting a need for more innovative and disruptive architectural advancements, as well as more diverse and challenging datasets.